Top Safe & Eco-Friendly Baby Products 2023 Gear Guide

 • PFAS (we’re still researching these and adding them to each guide)

-Many parents don’t have the space or choose not to create a separate room for baby.
-In the baby prep stages, we call this nesting without a nursery.
 If you’re going to travel by car with your baby, a non-toxic car seat would make your must-have list.
-But if you like to keep baby close, you may use an organic baby carrier more than a stroller.
+But if you like to keep baby close, you may use an organic baby carrier more often than a stroller – especially in those early days.

 You’ll be relieved to know that our guides include sections to help you decide whether you really need an eco-friendly baby product or not.